AI breaks the human records in the Kissing Number Problem

 LLM-based agents for macroeconomic modelling, social value orientation, negotiation and consensus.
 World models unifying physical and social dynamics.

-RL and LLMs applied to medicine, physics, materials (carbon-nanotube synthesis), and operations — featured in Cell iScience, Matter, and National Science Review.
+RL and LLMs applied to mathematics, medicine, physics, materials (carbon-nanotube synthesis), and operations — featured in Cell iScience, Matter, and National Science Review.

 National coverage · CCTV · Xinhua · NSFC · MIT Tech Review